daeguhighman/os-pa3/README.md

 * The run time (`p->tick_run`) and sleep time (`p->tick_sleep`) of each process are tracked by the system.
 * The scheduler calculates the interactivity score to identify interactive processes.
 * Interactive processes have a priority value in the range [80, 99].
-* Time slices for interactive processes are fixed at 1 tick.
+* Time slices for interactive processes are fixed at 2 ticks.

 To track a process's run time and sleep time, you can use the `ticks` variable (located in `kernel/trap.c`), which is incremented by one with each timer tick.